 For Immediate Release

-Caution Regarding Forward-Looking Statements – This news release contains certain forward- looking statements.
-These statements are subject to a number of risks and uncertainties.
+Caution Regarding Forward-Looking Statements – This news release contains certain forward-looking statements, including statements regarding the business and anticipated financial performance of the Company.
+These statements are subject to several risks and uncertainties.
 Actual results may differ materially from results contemplated by the forward-looking statements.
 When relying on forward-looking statements to make decisions, investors and others should carefully consider the foregoing factors and other uncertainties and should not place undue reliance on such forward-looking statements.
-The Company does not undertake to update any forward- looking statements, oral or written, make by itself or on its behalf.
+The Company does not undertake to update any forward-looking statements, oral or written, made by itself or on its behalf.

 Neither TSX Venture Exchange nor its Regulation Services Provider (as that term is defined in policies of the TSX Venture Exchange) accepts responsibility for the adequacy or accuracy of this release.

 For further information please contact: